joaquimrocha/radosfs/doc/use.md

-# Using RadosFs {#use}
+# Using libradosfs {#use}

-This page explains how to use the RadosFs to cover filesystem-related use-cases.
+This page explains how to use the *libradosfs* to cover filesystem-related use-cases.

 \note Instead of throwing exceptions, most of the methods in the library will